-Coleman, HM, Routledge, EJ, Sumpter, JP, Eggins, BR and Byrne, JA (2004) Rapid loss of estrogenicity of steroid estrogens by UVA photolysis and photocatalysis over an immobilised titanium dioxide catalyst.
+Coleman, Heather, Routledge, EJ, Sumpter, JP, Eggins, BR and Byrne, JA (2004) Rapid loss of estrogenicity of steroid estrogens by UVA photolysis and photocatalysis over an immobilised titanium dioxide catalyst.
 WATER RESEARCH, 38 (14-15). pp. 3233-3240.
 [Journal article]

 Full text not available from this repository.